top of page

 • Are vacancy rates low?

-• Are rents rising, stable or falling?
+• Are rents rising, stable, or falling?

 University cities and economic hubs usually have healthy rental markets, which reduce the risk of long periods of vacancy.